UTDNebula/website/CODE_OF_CONDUCT.md

 title: 'Code of Conduct'
 ---

-# Project Nebula Code of Conduct
+# Nebula Labs Code of Conduct

-The Project Nebula code of conduct governs all of Project Nebula's projects and its operations.
+The Nebula Labs code of conduct governs all of Nebula Labs's projects and its operations.
 All maintainers and contributors are expected to abide by it.

-For more information, see the Project Nebula [website](https://about.utdnebula.com).
+For more information, see the Nebula Labs [website](https://about.utdnebula.com).

 ## Our Pledge